Preserving Metadata During GeoParquet Conversion

 meta = pyogrio.read_info(str(source_path))

-# Normalize CRS to EPSG format if available
+# Normalize CRS to EPSG code if the string contains one

 else: